woct0rdho/ComfyUI-FeatherOps/docs/hip_optimization_plan_fp16.md

 - `FP Convert` and general `VALU` are not important bottlenecks on the FP16 kernel (`PC sampling: FP Convert 0.1%, VALU Other 1.3%`).
 - `LDS Read` remains a secondary issue-pressure hotspot, but the first thing to attack is the serialized refill/barrier structure around `s_waitcnt vmcnt(*)` and `s_barrier`.
 - For unstable large-`N` ATT on gfx1151, use no-detail ATT first; detailed `N=8192` ATT is still unsafe on the current tooling stack.
-- On gfx1151, practical latency hiding for this kernel should be treated as a **software-pipelining / occupancy** problem, not a search for a magical async global->LDS primitive.
+- On gfx1151, practical latency hiding for this kernel should be treated as a software-pipelining / occupancy problem, not a search for a magical async global->LDS primitive.
-- gfx10+ HIP compute defaults to **WGP mode**; CU mode is not the default path.
+- gfx10+ HIP compute defaults to WGP mode; CU mode is not the default path.
 That matters because some LDS-direct mechanisms are CU-mode-specific, so any CU-mode experiment should be treated as a separate, toolchain-dependent branch rather than the default optimization direction.
-- Direct global->LDS is **not a primary near-term path** for this kernel on gfx1151:
+- Direct global->LDS is not a primary near-term path for this kernel on gfx1151:
   - the older async-to-LDS intrinsics are documented for gfx9/gfx10,
   - the newer `global.load.async.to.lds.b{8,32,64,128}` path is gfx1250+,
   - LLVM MC currently marks `global_load_lds_*` unsupported on gfx11.
 - Even if a direct-to-LDS path becomes usable later, it carries strong layout constraints: each lane transfers one DWORD and lanes in a wave must write consecutive DWORDs into LDS.
 That does not map naturally onto the current vec8 / `uint4` fp16 transport without non-trivial repartitioning.
 - Full AB ping-pong LDS buffering is risky for `(1,8,2,8,2)`: doubling LDS from `24576 B` to `49152 B` would cut the occupancy model from `50%` to `25%`, so it should not be the first overlap experiment.
-- Because the refill ablation is strongly **B-side dominated**, the first overlap attempts should prioritize hiding **B refill** earlier than A refill, or more aggressively than A refill, before trying symmetric AB double-buffering.
+- Because the refill ablation is strongly B-side dominated, the first overlap attempts should prioritize hiding B refill earlier than A refill, or more aggressively than A refill, before trying symmetric AB double-buffering.
 - For this kernel family, explicit scalar `uint4` prefetch state is materially safer than array/ref-style prefetch buffers.
 The latter can trigger compiler-generated LDS growth even when the source change looks like a register-only prefetch.
 - On gfx1151 for `(1,8,2,8,2)`, keeping the original two-barrier chunk structure mattered: the final kept P3 shape worked only after removing the extra mid-chunk barrier from the rolling prefetch attempt.
 - Config crossover is driven by A reuse vs control overhead:
   - `(4,2,2,2,4)` / `(4,2,4,2,4)` remain the better small/medium-N benchmark-harness choices at `N=2048`.
   - `(1,8,2,8,2)` with kept P3 B-prefetch now wins at `N=4096..8192`.
   - The runtime autotune path should respect that crossover explicitly, because the short probe window can mis-rank configs near the boundary.
-- For FP16 B-prefetch, the useful decision boundary is **config-sensitive plus K-sensitive**:
+- For FP16 B-prefetch, the useful decision boundary is config-sensitive plus K-sensitive:
   - `K >= 8192` is the strongest generic signal for turning prefetch on.
   - `block_warps_n >= 4` is a good coarse long-K proxy for a prefetch-positive region.
   - balanced `warps_m == warps_n` narrow-N families only want B-prefetch at small `M`.
   - the large wide-N / short-K crossover is mainly an `M` threshold: keep prefetch on through `M=2048`, then turn it off by `M=4096`.
-- For A-side WSGR, the useful boundary is **tile-family-sensitive** rather than a generic `repeat_m <= 4` rule:
+- For A-side WSGR, the useful boundary is tile-family-sensitive rather than a generic `repeat_m <= 4` rule:
   - `repeat_m=8` wide tiles should keep WSGR off.
   - `repeat_m=1` paths are near noise-floor and are safer to keep off.
   - square `128x128` / `u=2` tiles are consistently WSGR-positive.
   - tall `128x128` / `repeat_m=2` tiles are WSGR-positive, but the `u=4` family needs `M >= 512`.
   - most N-heavy `repeat_m=4` families stay negative or too mixed to justify enabling by default.
-- The hipBLASLt `8192^3` winner is **not** a minor variant of our current winner:
+- The hipBLASLt `8192^3` winner is not a minor variant of our current winner:
   - it is a different kernel family: `128x96x64` with `(4,1,4,2,6)`,
   - it uses `128` threads, `256 VGPR`, and `30336 B` LDS,
   - it is a single-LDS-buffer software-pipelined kernel,
-  - it does **not** use direct-to-LDS or direct-to-VGPR.
+  - it does not use direct-to-LDS or direct-to-VGPR.
 - Existing `u=4` configs already present in our current search space are much slower at `8192^3`, so the gap is not just an autotune miss inside the current family.
-- The remaining gap should be treated as a **kernel-family / schedule / layout** gap.
+- The remaining gap should be treated as a kernel-family / schedule / layout gap.
 - If source-level comparison becomes ambiguous, assembly inspection is explicitly in scope.
   - Because ROCm is open source, every optimization used by the hipBLASLt kernel should be reproducible in principle.
   - Do not stop at "compiler magic" unless the asm proves the effect cannot be expressed cleanly in our source path.

 ## Non-Negotiable Run Protocol

-1. Never run two benchmark/profile jobs at the same time.
+- Never run two benchmark/profile jobs at the same time.
 Before benchmark/profile, use `ps` to check for any running job.
-2. Per-step order:
+- Per-step order:
   - `python test_mm_hip_fp16.py`
   - for the current `8192^3` gap-closing branch, use `cpp_benchmarks/benchmark_mm_hip_fp16` as the primary performance check with a single forced config
   - only after a promising C++ win, optionally run `python benchmark_mm_hip_fp16.py` as a secondary integration check
   - never compare absolute TFLOPS between C++ and Python
   - If it regresses, explain the reason by inspecting the generated code and/or profiling.
-3. Revert failed steps via scoped `git diff` rollback.
+- Revert failed steps via scoped `git diff` rollback.
 Skip test/benchmark/profile after revert.
-4. If a new baseline is kept, commit the kernel immediately.
+- If a new baseline is kept, commit the kernel immediately.
-5. After every experiment, update this file with findings, keep/reject, regression reason, next steps.
+- After every experiment, update this file with findings, keep/reject, regression reason, next steps.
-6. Do not repeat experiments already completed in this file unless there is a clearly new precondition.
+- Do not repeat experiments already completed in this file unless there is a clearly new precondition.
-7. If source-level comparison is not sufficient, inspect the generated asm / disassembly of both our kernel and the hipBLASLt kernel before making another blind source-level change.
+- If source-level comparison is not sufficient, inspect the generated asm / disassembly of both our kernel and the hipBLASLt kernel before making another blind source-level change.
-8. Continue autonomously to the next experiment.
+- Continue autonomously to the next experiment.
 Do not stop and wait for the user's confirmation, unless blocked by unrecoverable error or the user explicitly interrupted.

 ## Next Experiments

 ### G1: Clone The hipBLASLt Kernel Family For `8192^3`

-- **Target config:** start with a single forced config matching the hipBLASLt winner as closely as possible:
+- Target config: start with a single forced config matching the hipBLASLt winner as closely as possible:
   - `(warps_m, warps_n, unroll_k, repeat_m, repeat_n) = (4,1,4,2,6)`
-- **Rationale:** the current gap is against a different kernel family, not just against a better version of `(1,8,2,8,2)`.
+- Rationale: the current gap is against a different kernel family, not just against a better version of `(1,8,2,8,2)`.
-- **Method:**
+- Method:
   - add a dedicated long-K kernel path for this one config,
   - ignore autotune and small/medium-N crossover logic for now,
   - allow a kernel-specific fast layout if the current identity-order B prepack is not a good fit.
-- **Decision:** keep only if fixed-config C++ `8192^3` materially improves over 28.7 TFLOPS without spills or pathological timing instability.
+- Decision: keep only if fixed-config C++ `8192^3` materially improves over 28.7 TFLOPS without spills or pathological timing instability.

 ### G2: Rebuild The Main Loop As A True Single-Buffer Software Pipeline

-- **Rationale:** the hipBLASLt winner uses a single-LDS-buffer pipelined schedule, while our current winner still exposes chunk-boundary refill and synchronization.
+- Rationale: the hipBLASLt winner uses a single-LDS-buffer pipelined schedule, while our current winner still exposes chunk-boundary refill and synchronization.
-- **Target behavior:**
+- Target behavior:
   - overlap next-chunk global reads and local writes with current-chunk WMMA,
   - reduce exposed chunk-boundary synchronization,
   - do not assume the current two-barrier structure must be preserved once the kernel family changes.
-- **Method:**
+- Method:
   - first try to express the schedule at source level,
   - if the compiler does not realize the intended schedule, use asm-guided source changes or inline asm where justified,
   - avoid full AB ping-pong LDS buffering unless the new family proves it can afford the LDS cost.
-- **Decision:** keep only if the generated code stays spill-free and C++ `8192^3` improves materially.
+- Decision: keep only if the generated code stays spill-free and C++ `8192^3` improves materially.

 ### G3: Inspect And Diff The hipBLASLt Assembly

-- **Rationale:** if C-like source comparison is insufficient, the steady-state loop schedule must be compared at the asm level.
+- Rationale: if C-like source comparison is insufficient, the steady-state loop schedule must be compared at the asm level.
-- **Method:**
+- Method:
   - dump/disassemble the selected hipBLASLt kernel and our kernel,
   - annotate the steady-state loop:
     - global-read issue order,